-- It may be useful to see if she has any hearing or vision problems at this time.
+- It may be useful to see if the person has any hearing or vision problems at this time.

-Josie is convinced that a staff member has stolen her purse.
-She always keeps it in her bedside table and this morning it was gone!
-She is sure that “new girl with the funny eyes” took it.
+Josie lives in a long-term care home and is convinced that someone has stolen her purse.
+She always keeps it in her bedside table and this morning it was gone.
+She is sure that “new girl with the funny eyes,” as she puts it, took it.

-- Gently explain no one stole her purse and, just like last time, she lost her bag.
+- Explain no one stole her purse and, just like last time, she lost her bag.

 - Try to alleviate the distress (e.g. look for the “stolen” purse and then distract her).

 - Investigate suspicions that could be true.
 She could be a victim.
-But if this paranoia continues, have similar purses ready as replacements.
+But if it turns out to be paranoia and the paranoia continues, have similar purses ready as replacements.

 This booklet is meant to help family members, friends and caregivers of people with dementia understand behaviours and actions.